sanjeevs/dvcs/README.md

 ### Problems faces by RTL Designers

   1. No Private Repositories
   RTL designers are working under the pressure of last minute changes.
-They are constantly working to push the envelope by trying different implementation of the same features looking to either optimize power, timing, area etc.
+They are constantly working to push the envelope by trying different implementation of the same features looking to either optimize power, timing, area etc. The common solution for the designer is to create multiple independent workspaces for each of the independent changes.
+But without version control it is hard to save intermediate success points and discard changes.

   2. Supporting Multiple Flavors of Design
     * RTL designers are supporting multiple teams at the same time.
 Traditionally a block level would be verified by the block level team and when complete, would be part of the full chip verificaton.
 But now, verification teams are running in parallel.
 The same block could be simultaneously been verified in full chip, multi chip and even emulation environments by different teams.
     * Moreover RTL designers now need to actively work with the backend team to improve synthesis, floor planning for optimizing power, timing....etc.
 The requirments for fixes here may be different from that required by the verification team.
 For example the designer might want to flop signals without worrying about the functionality of the design.

   3. Dependency Hell
     *  Keeping multiple blocks under one repository causes unwarranted dependencies to creep between the blocks.
+Just because the view has all the sub blocks, designers would have a tendency to share code from other block directories, rather than isolate it in a separate common block.
 This leads to "dependency hell" where an unrelated bad check in, causes the current block environment to fail.

     ![Traditional View](images/old_dir.png)